Skip to main content

 Overview

-Appsuite Formula is an expression written in syntax based on subset of Javascript/ES6 version, when evaluated returns a value.
-Formula makes use of symbols, functions and variables to implement a piece of business logic.
+Appsuite Formula is an expression written in a syntax based on a subset of JavaScript ES6, when evaluated returns a value.
+The Formula makes use of literals, operators, functions and variables to implement a piece of business logic, for ex., add 5% discount to existing value.

 caution

-Note that this documentation refers the Formula engine used in Datasert online products like Realtask/Realsync/Metasync etc., The formula engine used in Realfire product is different and documented at here
+Note that this documentation refers to the Formula engine used in Datasert online products like Brobench/Realtask/Realsync/Metasync etc., The formula engine used in Realfire product is different and documented at here

 Formula Playground